Temporary Law of Deportation: Financial aspects

 A fund was initiated with the law.
 The control of the fund was assigned to director Şükrü Bey, a directorate under the immigrants general office (Immigrant and Tribe Settling).
 He was accused of complicity during the courts-martial in the destruction of the Armenian population.
 Also considered to maintain the link between the Ittihadists and the Special Organization.
 From the documents:

 Also, the Ottoman government under the international agreements assigned within the capitulations, enabled fund transfers using the missionaries and consuls.
 Armenian immigrants from the United States sent funds, which were distributed to the Armenians under the knowledge of the government by these institutions.
 The American Near East Relief Committee, a relief organization for refugees in the Middle East, helped donate over $102 million to Armenians both during and after the war.

-It has to be noted that the funds within the provinces aided the immigrants, whose money allocations were sent under provincial budgets depending on the condition of needs.
+The funds within the provinces aided the immigrants, whose money allocations were sent under provincial budgets depending on the condition of needs.
+The Ottomans, however, barred humanitarian aid from reaching the starving Armenian population.

-Those are contradicted by the Ottoman barring access to its own allies relief to the starving Armenian population.